 When leasing a property, you generally only have to put down a security deposit, typically a much smaller total cost than a down payment.
 In Austin, you will often see landlords asking for a security deposit equivalent to one month’s gross rent, dependent upon other factors such as TI allowance and tenant credit.

 Leasing a property frees up a lot of capital that you would’ve spent purchasing a property, and instead allows you to invest in your business or to build out your space.

-In any lease versus purchase analysis, the business owner should factor in the cost of capital and/or opportunity cost from investing in real estate rather than in their business.
+In any lease versus purchase analysis, you should always factor in the cost of capital and/or opportunity cost from investing in real estate rather than in your business.

 2. Landlord Manages Repairs and Maintenance